 Born in Springfield; lives in Holyoke

-Music Club (co-founder), Orientation student leader, band member (T.R.G.)
+Co-founder, CommITTed Club; co-founder Music Club; New Student Orientation leader, band member (T.R.G.)

 Chamber vocals, with Ellen Cogen.
 It's a small setting compared to the chorale class so it's more individualized, and you can express yourself in a different way.
 You are more likely to have a solo to showcase your talents.